Boomerang (2019 film): Plot

-The Sub-Inspector turns out to be a traitor and takes Shakthi to Sooraj (Upen Patel).
+The Sub-Inspector turns out to be a traitor and takes Shakthi to Sooraj.
 It is revealed that Sooraj caused Shakthi and his friends to lose their jobs and also face all the trouble in the village.
 The goons at the collector's office too, are revealed to be henchmen sent by Sooraj, who even has Mailvaganam on his payroll.
 Sooraj wanted to privatize the electricity supply to the region and hence, caused so much trouble.
 In the ensuing fight, the Sub-Inspector gets killed, while Shakthi gets grievously injured on the head but somehow escapes from Sooraj before the latter could kill him.
 While escaping in a lorry, Shakthi records the video and attempts to send it to Maya.
-Siva is emotionally touched by Shakthi's story and decides to avenge his death by killing Sooraj.
-At this juncture, it is revealed that the person knocked down by Siva is none other than Sooraj himself, who realized that the person who saved him is not Shakthi, as Shakthi would never have done so.
-Sooraj tells Siva that he will instruct his henchmen to stand down, and Siva can go live a happy life.
-But Siva is not interested in helping Sooraj anymore.
-During their train journey, Gigi tells Siva about a drug that, when administered into a person, causes excessive adrenaline rush, eventually leading to death by loss of breath, while leaving no traces in the blood.
-Siva uses this drug to kill Sooraj, thus avenging Shakthi's death.
-In the final scene, Siva is shown getting down from a bus to go to Shakthi's village, presumably to continue Shakti's unfinished work.
+Shiva is emotionally touched by Shakthi's story and decides to avenge his death by killing Sooraj.
+At this juncture, it is revealed that the person knocked down by Shiva is none other than Sooraj himself, who realized that the person who saved him is not Shakthi, as Shakthi would never have done so.
+Sooraj tells Shiva that he will instruct his henchmen to stand down, and Shiva can go live a happy life.
+But Shiva is not interested in helping Sooraj anymore.
+During their train journey, Gigi tells Shiva about a drug that, when administered into a person, causes excessive adrenaline rush, eventually leading to death by loss of breath, while leaving no traces in the blood.
+Shiva uses this drug to kill Sooraj, thus avenging Shakthi's death.
+In the final scene, Shiva is shown getting down from a bus to go to Shakthi's village, presumably to continue Shakti's unfinished work.